KL Debuts Fun Trio Of Near-horror, Off-Halloween Fare, Appropriately, In Late April

 The House of the Seven Gables liberally adapts the 1851 Nathaniel Hawthorne literary classic for the sound stages of Universal Studios during its late ‘30s/early ‘40s second-run of classic horror movies.
 Reuniting much of the production team from the studio’s 1940 sequel The Invisible Man Returns, including director Joe May, cameraman Milton Krasner, and co-stars Vincent Price, Nan Grey, and Cecil Kellaway, they are here joined by caddish George Sanders, versatile Margaret Lindsay, stalwart Dick Foran, along with many other adjective-deserving performers, faces, and presences from Universal’s horror heyday.
 Screenwriter Lester Cole’s reconstituted rewrite of Hawthorne’s murkier family legends, curses, and hidden secrets considerably streamlines two centuries of the Puritan Pyncheons and their seven-gabled New England household.

-The Strange Door is certainly Laughton’s show all the way, even giving the unrestrained actor the opportunity to reprise his dinner table gluttony scene of teeth-ripping into hunks of meat and hurling the bones to the dogs from 1933’s The Private Life of Henry VIII, but, beyond that more literal scenery chewing, a wheeled death mill, iron-implemented torture devices, and crushing walls of a closing prison cell may linger in the viewing memory well past the obligatory romance between second leads (Richard Stapley, Sally Forrest) which has just now slipped past this reviewer’s powers of adequately descriptive recall.
-(Something to do with the Sire’s posthumous revenge on his late brother who married the also since-deceased woman he loved through their surviving daughter, his niece, by forcibly marrying the girl to a ne’er-do-well found in a tavern, who, thwarting his evil design, turns out to be a disguised lord, anyway.
+The Strange Door is certainly Laughton’s show all the way, even giving the unrestrained actor the opportunity to reprise his dinner table gluttony scene of teeth-ripping into hunks of meat and hurling the bones to the dogs from 1933’s The Private Life of Henry VIII, but — beyond that more literal scenery chewing — a wheeled death mill, iron-implemented torture devices, and crushing walls of a closing prison cell may linger in the viewing memory well past the obligatory romance between second leads (Richard Stapley, Sally Forrest), which has just now slipped past this reviewer’s powers of adequately descriptive recall.
+(Something to do with the Sire’s posthumous revenge on his late brother marrying the also since deceased woman both loved by forcibly marrying the brother and former lover’s only daughter, the Sire’s niece, to a ne’er-do-well found in a tavern; the latter who, thwarting the Sire’s evil design, turns out to be a disguised lord, anyway.
 If you were interested.)
 Karloff isn’t given much to do beyond the aforementioned castle-skulking, but Laughton in hammily derailing the plot through his screen antics — most memorably, in one scene, full-body lounging across a small desktop while still managing to deliver withering bon mots — actually provides a subtextual layer of entertainment that the clichéd surface elements of the story might not have otherwise delivered.

 American International Pictures enters the psychedelic era in truly startling fashion with a plot that includes Orwellian dystopia, biological vampirism, a quarter-hour car chase, and, finally, a full-body plunge into a barn-vat of acid.
 While the above-the-title names of Vincent Price, Christopher Lee, and Peter Cushing crowd the marquee, the combined screen time of this trio of acting terror is less than a third of the film’s total running time (with Cushing’s startling appearance in a Nazi-type uniform amounting to a minute-and-a-half cameo), this calculated marketing ploy actually adds to the film’s nearly two-hour suspense of confusion, misdirection, and, most of all, unease.
 1970’s Scream and Scream Again seems to take title-inspiration from the initial framing device of a man, shown in the opening sequence suffering from a coronary collapse during his morning run, waking up multiple times in a hospital bed with successive limbs missing.
 Interspersed with these grisly suggestive scenes are a working-class police inspector’s (Alfred Marks) investigation of the mysterious murders of several young women, with the blood completely drained from their bodies, and a spy-operative’s (Marshall Jones) murderous rise through the ranks of a Gestapo-like Eastern European power by, oddly, pinching the jugular veins of his victims with superhuman strength.
 (A method of disposal appearing like a blood-flowing Vulcan neckhold.)